-Course: Quality Control I [25674]
+Course: Quality Control I [2550674]

 Part of the modules: Stochastic Methods in Economics and Engineering (p.
-41)[IW4WWOQM1]
+40)[IW4WWOQM1]

-ECTS Credits Hours per week 5 Term Instruction language Winter term de
+ECTS Credits Hours per week 5 Term Instruction language Winter term

 The assessment consists of an 2h written exam following §4, Abs.
-2, 1 of the Prüfungsordnung für Informationswirtschaft combined with quality management II.
+2, 1 of the Prüfungsordnung für Informationswirtschaft combined with Quality Control II.
 Credit from the voluntary computer lab is accounted for in the overall grade raising the exam grade by 0.3.